-I have used two mail order retail companies, both of which have excellent websites, product range and service.
-One is Freestyle Photo Supply (www.freestylephoto.biz) in Hollywood, California.
+I buy my supplies from Freestyle Photo Supply (www.freestylephoto.biz) in Hollywood, California.
 They have a huge selection of traditional (i.e., chemical) photographic supplies.
-When ordering portable safelight your paper, buy RC ("resin coated") paper for convenient processing, and it must be satin finish, matte finish or semi-matte finish paper to avoid reflections inside the camera during exposure.
-J and C Photo (www.jandcphoto.com) in Overland Park, Kansas is entirely dedicated to traditional photography.
-They have an amazing selection of film and processing chemicals that you probably can't find anywhere else.
-In fact, they even sell sheet film already cut to size (4x10") for my cameras.

-A cheap,
+My favorite film speed for shooting in my cameras is ISO 100, which they supply from several manufacturers.
+If ordering enlarging paper to use in your camera, buy RC ("resin coated") paper for convenient processing, and it must be satin finish, matte finish or semi-matte finish paper.
+Glossy can produce reflections inside the camera during exposure.